hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 }
 ```

+-> **NOTE:** At this point in time, you cannot load modules from outside of the policy set working directory hierarchy.
+This means in the above example, a `source` of `../modules/timezone.sentinel` will not work.

 Create a `modules` directory within the policy set working directory, and create a `timezone.sentinel` that looks as follows:

 ```sentinel